Bankoga/golem/docs/config_rules.md

           - plasticity data (if differs from generic)
           - resource constraints (if differs from generic)
         - connection data
-          - types of cells that can project to the destination
+          - types of cells that can project to the pod
           - layer to layer connections within the region
           - substitution spots for cross-PD connections
         - distribution percentage: indicates what % of point_size should be composed of the paired cell type

 > Note on Cortex Region: it is perhaps the case that l1-6 naming convention works fine normally, though something more descriptive may be nice

-## Destination Keys
+## Pod Keys

-The destination of a cells axon can't be absolutely determined before initialization due to the relative nature of the connectivity patterns.
+The pod of a cells axon can't be absolutely determined before initialization due to the relative nature of the connectivity patterns.
 Consequently, we need to use keys in the config that are parsed during init, and replaced with the absolute path data.
 For example, if a layer has cells that project to adjacent columns, we won't know the indices of the adjacent columns until we know the size of the region which is determined during initialization.

 **SEE PATH PROBLEMS FOR OPEN QUESTIONS CONCERNING DESTINATION KEYS!**